TSA screeners found record number of firearms in carry-on bags in 2018

 Breaking News Emails

-WASHINGTON — TSA screeners found a record number of firearms in airline passenger carry-on bags last year, according to data released by the agency Thursday.
+WASHINGTON — TSA screeners found a record number of firearms in airline passenger carry-on bags last year, according to data released Thursday by the agency.

 An average of nearly 12 weapons were found every day, for a total of 4,239 during all of 2018.